 Melissa

-Melissa Name Meaning: Origin and Significance
+Melissa Name Meaning: Origin & Significance

-Melissa Name Origin and Meaning
+Melissa Name Origin & Meaning

-Greek Mythology and Melissa
+Greek Mythology & Melissa

 Melissa in Ancient Greek